 8 KISSES OF FIRE - Burning, burning!
 No returning!
 The moment of orgasm!

 10 LOVELIGHT - The glow that comes from being in love.
-The verses leading to the choruses illustrate the contrast between darkness and light.
+The verses leading to the choruses show contrast between darkness and light.
 The choruses radiate!

 13 ROCK ME - Epithet for making love.
 ABBA songs display a wide range of feelings, always with the utmost taste.

-14 SHE'S MY KIND OF GIRL - Bjorn could be singing about Agnetha early in their relationship.
+14 SHE'S MY KIND OF GIRL - Bjorn is singing about Agnetha early in their relationship.
 We hear the Beatle influence on Benny and Bjorn before they came into their own.

 15 TAKE A CHANCE ON ME - The idea of taking a chance is a recurring theme.
 Determination leads to success in love.
 The guys chant.
 I like the instrumentation coinciding with, "It's magic!"
 This went to number 3 in the States.

 16 THE NAME OF THE GAME - Tentative but eager.
 Her lover helps her express herself.
 The horn accompaniment is interesting.
-For Benny and Bjorn, the game became chess.
+For Benny and Bjorn, the game was chess.

-17 TROPICAL LOVELAND - ABBA's Garden of Eden: rainbow, moon, bluebirds, sky, grass, trees, song and love.
+17 TROPICAL LOVELAND - ABBA's Garden of Eden: rainbow, moon, bluebirds, sky, grass, trees & love.
 An ode to nature.

-18 UNDER MY SUN - The sun shines ubiquitously across this soundscape, not to be taken for granted in Scandinavia, the super trouper in the sky.
+18 UNDER MY SUN - The sun shines ubiquitously across this soundscape.
+It is not to be taken for granted in Sweden, that great super trouper in the sky.

 BREAKING UP - PARTING WAYS